George Floyd protests: Economic impact

 Large-scale property damage stemming from the protests has led to increased insurance claims, bankruptcies, and curbed economic activity among small businesses and state governments.
 Insurance claims arising from property damage suffered in rioting is still being assessed, but is thought to be significant, perhaps record-breaking.
-Estimates of property damages from fires and looting in the Minneapolis–Saint Paul area were $550 million to 1,500 property locations.
-Private insurance covered less than half of the estimated damages, which had a disproportionate effect on small business owners, many of who were immigrants and people of color.
+Estimates of property damage from fires and looting in the Minneapolis–Saint Paul area were $550 million to 1,500 property locations.
+Private insurance covered less than half of the estimated damage, which had a disproportionate effect on small business owners, many of who were immigrants and people of color.
 Among the losses in Minneapolis was Minnehaha Commons, an under-construction, $30 million redevelopment project for 189 units of affordable housing, which was destroyed by fire after being torched on May 27, 2020.
 A community organization in Atlanta's Buckhead neighborhood said that between $10 million and $15 million in property damage (excluding losses from looting) was incurred over the weekend of May 29–31, mostly along storefronts along Peachtree Street and Phipps Plaza.
 The damage to downtown Chicago's central business district (near the Magnificent Mile) was reported to have sustained "millions of dollars in damage" according to Fortune.

 Public financing and funding, particularly on the state level, has also been impacted by the protests.
 The COVID-19 recession eroded large parts of state budgets which subsequently struggled to finance the police overtime pay, security costs, and infrastructure repairs related to the demonstrations.
 State governments have, since June, announced budget cuts to police departments as well as increased funding to other public safety measures.
 Los Angeles Mayor Eric Garcetti announced on June 5 he will seek up to $150 million in cuts to the Los Angeles Police Department budget.

 On May 31, Walmart temporarily closed several hundred of its stores as a precaution.
 Amazon announced it would redirect some delivery routes and scale back others as a result of the widespread unrest.